 Hello everyone, it’s Ali LePere here!
 Today, I want to talk to you about hand lettering!
-In order to letter in different styles, we have to talk about increasing our visual vocabularies.
+To letter in different styles, we have to talk about increasing our visual vocabularies.

 The definition for the word ‘vocabulary’ is “the body of words used in a particular language.”
 In other words, it’s your word bank!
 Knowing and being able to use many words means that you have a good vocabulary.
 Being able to draw from a good vocabulary means that you’re better equipped as a reader and a writer.